cms-opendata-workshop/workshop2022-lesson-physics-objects/_episodes/01-intro-poet.md

 > {: .solution}
 {: .challenge}

 That is the way in which we can add different objects to our output file.
-We will look that the C++ code of some of these objects and think a little bit about the physics involed.
-We will defer that for the next episode, however.
+We will look at the C++ code of some of these objects and think a little bit about the physics involed.
+We will defer that for the next episodes in this lesson, however.

 ### Adding data quality

 The detector is not perfect and sometimes there is a high voltage source that peaks or surges, for instance, and with it many channels of a given subdetector.
-When that happens, the DOC (Detector on-call expert) for that subsystem is called, the run is generally stopped and the problem is fixed.
-However, a few lumi sections (LS), containing several events, may need to be discarted (you don't want something that can fake an exotic particle due to a sensor spiking).
+When that -- or any other problem -- happens, the DOC (Detector on-call expert) for that subsystem is called, the run is generally stopped and the problem is fixed.
+However, a few lumi sections (LS), containing some events, may need to be discarted (you don't want something that can fake an exotic particle due to a sensor spiking, for example).

 There is a tremendous effort by many people in the collaboration to assure the quality of our data.
 We do this by keeping record of only the good LS in a json file.
 For convinience, we have put this file in the `data` directory of the POET repository.
 More information can be found [here](https://opendata.cern.ch/record/14210).